Are You The Sucker?

 Personally, I think there is some "entertainment" value that people derive from investing.
 Much the same way as gambling provides entertainment.
 People enjoy it and enjoy talking about it and enjoy just thinking about it.

-As financial responsibilities approach and retirement gets closer this "entertainment value" will turn into anxiety.
+As financial responsibilities approach and retirement gets closer, this "entertainment value" will turn into anxiety.

-The remedy is simple but not pleasant. here's a short list of some things that will help.
+The remedy is simple but not pleasant.
+Here's a short list of some things that will help.

 1) Invest in knowledge.
 Take courses on economics and investing.
 Read and then read more.
 Read a book about investor psychology.
 Ask questions.
 Don't take anyone's word as fact.
 Look it up yourself ... that's what Google is for.